jamesscaur/luckydip-run/README.md

 **emoji: text**

-*transaction . using type `text` as it supports UTF-8 content like emojis.
+*emoji of the prize. using type `text` as it supports UTF-8 content like emojis.

 e.g. ```🐮```